Frequently Asked Questions

 What is the pricing structure for the classes?

-We have a flexible pricing structure.
-We offer our students different types of memberships / payments methods.
+We have a flexible payment structure for classes.
+We offer our students different types of payments methods.
 Prices vary based on things like how many times a week you plan to train, if you want to pay in advance, weekly, monthly or direct debit.
-The cheapest method is annually in advance, whereas the most expensive is cash per month.
+The cheapest method is annually in advance, whereas the most expensive is cash per class.
 Choose one that suits you.
 Please call us or enquire at reception.
-More details are in the membership section.

 Do you offer family discounts?